greasygrilledcheese/IceColdSensors/README.md

 # Raspberry Pi Temperature and Humidity Monitoring

-This repository contains two Python scripts to monitor temperature and humidity using BME280 sensors on a Raspberry Pi.
+This repository contains two Python scripts for monitoring temperature and humidity using BME280 sensors on a Raspberry Pi.
 The scripts send alerts via Slack and log data to Adafruit IO.

 - `dual_sensor_script.py`: For monitoring two BME280 sensors.
 - `single_sensor_script.py`: For monitoring a single BME280 sensor.